omnivore-app/docs.omnivore/docs/development/local.md

 During database setup docker-compose creates an account `demo@omnivore.app`, password: `demo`.

-Go to `http://localhost:3000/auth/email-signup` in your browser.
+Go to <http://localhost:3000/> in your browser and choose `Continue with Email` to login.

 ## Frontend Development